-There had been no material trading transactions with related parties during each of the three months ended November 30, 2018 and 2017, other than the participation by certain related parties in certain equity offerings as listed below:
+There has been no material trading transactions with related parties during each of the six month periods ended February 28, 2019 and 2018, other than the participation by certain related parties in certain equity offerings as listed below:

-- the participation by certain related parties in the November 2017 Private Placement, whereby Donald Bubar, Director, President and CEO, Mark Wiseman, Vice President Sustainability, Patricia Mohr, Director subscribed for 200,000, 55,000 and 50,000 flowthrough shares at \$0.145 per share, respectively; and - (ii) In November 2018, Mr. Donald Bubar subscribed for 1,000,000 Units at \$0.07 per Unit. - b) Compensation of key management personnel
+- (i) In November 2018, Mr. Donald Bubar, Director, President and CEO subscribed for 1,000,000 Units at \$0.07 per Unit; and - (ii) the participation by certain related parties in the November 2017 private placement, whereby Donald Bubar, Mark Wiseman, Vice President Sustainability, Patricia Mohr, Director subscribed for 200,000, 55,000 and 50,000 flow-through shares at \$0.145 per share, respectively.

+b) Compensation of key management personnel

-The remuneration of directors and other key members of the Company's senior management team during the three months ended November 30, 2018 and 2017 were as follows:
+The remuneration of directors and other members of the Company's senior management team during each of the three and six months ended February 28, 2019 and 2018 are as follows: